Ingo’s Tasty Diner

-The thought of eating at a diner conjure fond memories for some.
+Does the thought of eating at a diner conjure fond memories?
 Remember sitting at the counter, looking at the pies and treats under glass domes, and enjoying those favorite comfort foods?
 Over the decades the institution of diners and their patrons were replaced with quick, fast food conveniences.

 Bob Lynn brings to life a new, fresh concept to diner eating with healthy versions of classic greats.
 All this wrapped up in a vintage space with a hip vibe with just the right twist for a good time.